AdobeDocs/pass.en/help/authentication/rest-api-v2/cookbooks/rest-api-v2-cookbooks-client-server.md

 ## Steps to implement the REST API V2 in client side applications {#steps-to-implement-the-rest-api-v2-in-client-side-applications}

-To implement Adobe Pass REST API V2, you need to follow the steps below grouped into phases.
+To implement Adobe Pass REST API V2, you need to follow the steps below, grouped into phases.

 ## A. Registration phase {#registration-phase}